ftvkyo/ftvkyo.github.io/content/post/004-on-self-organization-02.md

 ![An image of a folder and of a file joining together like puzzle pieces.](/img/004/vault.svg)

-I want my notes to be accessible (for me 😜) and I don't want to be afraid to lose them in a fire or some other kind of accident.
+I want my notes to be somewhat accessible and I don't want to be afraid to lose them in a fire or some other kind of accident.
 Because of this, I store my notes in [Git](https://git-scm.com) and access them through [Obsidian](https://obsidian.md).
 These things are just tools and not a requirement.
 For example, the original [Zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten) (check it out) was designed for stacks of paper cards in cardboard boxes.